Manojkumargmpa/Communi-Connect-Web-app-2/README.md

    - The navigation menu allows you to access various sections of the website, Announcements,Maps,Chats,Posts,WeeklyAnalysis,Profile.

 5. **Feedback section:**
-   -There is a feedback section at the end of the homepage(scroll down), through that form you can send your feedback and people managing the website will receive that info through email.
+   - There is a feedback section at the end of the homepage(scroll down), through that form you can send your feedback and people managing the website will receive that info through email.

 #### Maps